Annual Art Print Contest

 38 Miss Moses Lake Roundup Rodeo Queen

-39 City of Wenatchee Chief of Police Steve Crown, and wife Kim
+39 City of Wenatchee Chief of Police Steve Crown, and his Wife Kim

 40 Wenatchee Valley Misawa Sister City Association, "Love Misawa!"